aanddrew/Demise/README.md

 	Rendered using a binary space partition (bsp).

-	The game will use SFML to draw the 2d graphics, but the 3d projection and perspective is done internally.
+	The game will use SFML to draw the 2d graphics, but 3d projection and perspective is done internally.

 This is the prototype stage of the project.